 Pitch 2: step right from the belay and gain an open corner.
 Head up steep but juggy flakes, clipping bolts where gear would work.
 Aim for the big roof above.
 Make incredibly fun and exciting moves out this roof with bolts well above your head the whole way, to another bolted anchor.
 I was tempted to skip some clips exiting the roof as they are 2 ft apart, but clipping them for your 2nd is a nice gesture.
 90' 5.11

-Ptch 4: Climb a line of bolts straight up from the belay passing an awkward bulge, into a crack system. follow this to the base of the headwall with a crack in it.
+Pitch 4: Climb a line of bolts straight up from the belay passing an awkward bulge, into a crack system.
+Follow this to the base of the headwall with a crack in it.
 110' 5.10

-From here most people rap with two ropes. there are two more pitches, I have not done them or seen them, they are 5.9 and 5.8.
-You can walk off from th top of the wall, but rapping is casual.
+From here most people rap with two ropes.
+There are two more pitches, I have not done them or seen them, they are 5.9 and 5.8.
+You can walk off from the top of the wall, but rapping is casual.
 I don't know the details of the walk off.